-Workforce Area lected Recruitment ading Practice GAO Evaluation GAO's Assessment of the Foreign Service and Civil Service Strategic workforce planning 1.
+Workforce Area ce Selected Recruitment Leading Practice GAO Evaluation GAO's Assessment of the Foreign Service and Civil Service Strategic workforce planning 1.
 Establish and maintain a strategic workforce planning process, including developing strategies and implementing activities to address all competency and staffing needs and IT vacancies.
-Foreign Service (partially implemented) Civil Service (partially implemented) State developed various strategic planning documents for the Foreign Service and Civil Service, including the State IT Strategic Plan Fiscal Years 2019-2022 and Five-Year Workforce Plan Fiscal Years 2019-2023 . ^a Developed in 2019 and 2020, respectively, these documents detailed plans and actions to address domestic and foreign needs, such as reducing overseas vacancies.
+Foreign Service Civil Service State developed various strategic planning documents for the Foreign Service and Civil Service, including the State IT Strategic Plan Fiscal Years 2019-2022 and Five-Year Workforce Plan Fiscal Years 2019-2023 .
+Developed in 2019 and 2020, respectively, these documents detailed plans and actions to address domestic and foreign needs, such as reducing overseas vacancies.
 State intended to establish a more IT-focused strategic workforce plan in 2020.
 However, at the completion of our audit work, that plan for the Foreign Service and Civil Service was not complete and State did not have an up-to-date IT strategic workforce plan that addressed all competencies, staffing needs, and IT vacancies.
-Strategic workforce planning 2.
-Develop competency and staffing requirements, regularly assess competency and staffing needs, and analyze the IT workforce to identify gaps in those areas.
-Foreign Service (partially implemented) Civil Service (partially implemented) State's strategic plans discussed the practice for assessing staffing needs using the domestic staffing model (DSM).
+2. Develop competency and staffing requirements, regularly assess competency and staffing needs, and analyze the IT workforce to identify gaps in those areas.
+Foreign Service Civil Service State's strategic plans discussed the practice for assessing staffing needs using the domestic staffing model (DSM).
 The Foreign Service and Civil Service workforce used the DSM to assess staffing needs for all domestic positions.
 The Foreign Service workforce used the overseas staffing model (OSM) to assess staffing models for all positions overseas.
 Global Talent Management (GTM), Information Resource Management (IRM), Foreign Service Institute (FSI) and other partner bureaus, have continued to discuss areas of improvement for assessing competencies of the IT workforce.
 However, while State's Foreign Service and Civil Service used the OSM and DSM to develop staffing requirements, neither model had been updated since 2018.
 A GTM official stated that the models are usually updated every 2 years.
 Further, while State had commissioned competency studies for the Foreign Service and Civil Service, the Foreign Service competency study had not been updated with information since March 2016 and the Civil Service study had not been updated with information since July 2017.
-Strategic workforce planning 3.
-Monitor the agency's progress in addressing competencies and vacancies and report to agency leadership on progress.
-Foreign Service (partially implemented) Civil Service (partially implemented) State used the OSM and DSM as the primary tools to monitor progress on IT vacancies for the Foreign Service and Civil Service.
+3. Monitor the agency's progress in addressing competencies and vacancies and report to agency leadership on progress.
+Foreign Service Civil Service State used the OSM and DSM as the primary tools to monitor progress on IT vacancies for the Foreign Service and Civil Service.
 GTM and IRM officials used the data from the DSM and OSM to draft the strategic plans to report on staffing data and trends as part of its workforce planning process.
 GTM in partnership with IRM, FSI, and other partner bureaus has continued to discuss areas of improvement for assessing competencies of the IT workforce.
 However, although used to help monitor the agency's progress in addressing vacancies, the DSM and OSM had not been updated since 2018.
 State officials stated that the models are usually updated every 2 years.
 Further, while State had commissioned competency studies for the Foreign Service and Civil Service, the Foreign Service competency study had not been updated with information since March 2016 and the Civil Service study had not been updated with information since July 2017.